JeffHing/command-queue/README.md

 user arguments are supported by the `.async()`, `sync()`, and `.parallel()` methods.

-The following example shows how you can pass in a `cmd` as an object with various properties instead of a string:
+The following example shows how you can change the `runCommand()` to accept a `cmd` as an object with various properties instead of a string:

 ```javascript
 var queue = new CommandQueue();